-Some parameters requires a password to enter.
-Password is "service"
+Some parameters requires a password to enter, e.g. transducer and output settings.

-Transducer settings and output settings are password protected for changes.

 The password for all units is 'service'.
 The password will be remembered for 1 hour, or until reboot of the system.

 SKIPPER Transducer setup

 Once connected the system requires the installer to identify which transducer is connected to which of the 2 connectors.
 Both connectors can have a 50, 200 or combined 50/200 transducer fitted.
 To select the correct fixture, start the system and go to the config menus, and then the ES setup.